 And some of my worst memories are too.

 My home church was not huge, but not small.
-After things got weird there (another story for another time) I found my way to another smaller church before finally landing at the last (and much larger) church I was a part of.
+As time passed, I found my way to another smaller church before finally landing at the last (and much larger) church I was a part of.
 And I was there for close to 17 years.
 And I was deeply involved.
 Worship team, committees, teaching Bible study.
 All the things.

 And then I walked away.